Zerui-Yu/CGC-GS/README.md

 # GCC-GS
-code for "GCC-GS: Geometric Cues Constrained Gaussian Splatting"
+Code for "GCC-GS: Geometric Cues Constrained Gaussian Splatting".
+Once the code is organized, more details will be posted.